HL7/VhDir/source/pages/_includes/vhdir-restriction-search.md

-Since this resource is expected to be a [contained resource](https://www.hl7.org/fhir/references.html#contained) in the resources whose content is restricted by it, there are no restful interactions defined for this resource type.
+Because this resource is expected to be a [contained resource](https://www.hl7.org/fhir/references.html#contained) in the resources whose content is restricted, there are no RESTful interactions defined for this profile.